 B. Copies of any educational/psychological testing must be submitted before admission to the school.

-Children with mild physical, mental or educational difficulties are considered for admission when special care or attention is not required.
-Reasonable accommodations will be made provided that no changes to the program are required and that the child does no pose a risk to himself or others.
+A. Children with mild physical, mental or educational exceptionalities are considered for admission when special care or attention is not required.
+Reasonable accommodations will be made provided that no changes to the program are required and that the child does not pose a risk to himself or others.
+Admission of children with special needs will be for a specific trial period not to exceed 90 days from the first day of entry into the classroom.
 A recent diagnostic assessment by qualified professionals, which identifies the child’s needs within a “mainstream” environment, is required.
-Periodic assessment may also be required during the school year and prior to re-registration.
-An educational assessment made during this time will determine:
+Assessment prior to admission and consequent periodic assessment may also be required during the school year and prior to re-registration.
+An educational assessment will determine:

 2. Whether continuation through the current academic year is in the best interest of the child and his/her environment.